March 5, 2018

 Over the course of my 19-year professional career, I have had the great opportunity to serve in various roles within the field of architecture.
-I was blessed with the opportunity to get thrown head first into large-scale design challenges early in my career.
-Admittedly, being responsible for the design team of a $180 million dollar project two years after graduating was rather nerve racking, but I can look back on it today and realize it helped shape me as an architect for the better.
-My passion lies in design and the unique ability it creates to shape the environment from the very early stages.
+I was blessed with the opportunity to get thrown headfirst into large-scale design challenges early in my career.
+Admittedly, being responsible for the design team of a $180 million dollar project two years after graduating was rather nerve-racking, but I can look back on it today and realize it helped shape me as an architect for the better.
+My passion lies in the design and the unique ability it creates to shape the environment from the very early stages.
 The complexity of blending often competing interests of owner requirements, sustainability, security, CPTED, end users, etc. into a successful project is very rewarding.
 I pride myself on managing these teams and solving these riddles successfully.
 Good design requires a truly collaborative environment where we blend a large team.
 Integrating the owner, engineers, security professionals, architects, landscape architects, end users, and multiple agencies is challenging but results in a unified solution; the whole is greater than the sum of its parts.

-At Ross & Baruzzini, I am surrounded by a robust team of talented engineers and security professionals that allow us to provide a truly holistic approach to design within the mission critical market.
+At Ross & Baruzzini, I am surrounded by a robust team of talented engineers and security professionals that allow us to provide a truly holistic approach to design within the mission-critical market.
 We can handle a wide range of tasks from Threat and Vulnerability Assessments and security planning to operational planning and project design.

 You helped design the site planning strategy for the St. Louis County Emergency Communications Center.
-Were things like the fencing, the external meeting area and the elevation of the building done with CPTED in mind?
+Were things like the fencing, the external meeting area, and the elevation of the building done with CPTED in mind?
 Is it good design practice?
 Or both?

 Can you describe how CPTED strategies like natural access control and territorial reinforcement can be built into site planning while still maintaining design aesthetics?

-In today’s society, the safety and security of people is paramount.
+In today’s society, the safety and security of people are paramount.
 However, their safety needs to be carefully integrated into the site’s planning process.
 Very few projects want someone to walk onto a property with concrete barriers and armed guards.
 It’s viewed as aesthetically unattractive.
 In most projects, that would create a sense of fear or imply that threats are real and pervasive.
 As an architect, we integrate all the available tools to control access points and define boundaries.
 These tools include landscaping, earth contouring, material use, lighting, signage, and building design.
 Using these tools allows us to intentionally design a project to meet the intent of CPTED’s principles of Natural Access Control, Natural Surveillance, and Territorial Reinforcement to enhance the project.

 What does CPTED mean from an Architect’s perspective?

-As an architect in the mission critical/public safety market, CPTED has a very simple meaning: Do the users feel safe?
+As an architect in the mission-critical/public safety market, CPTED has a very simple meaning: Do the users feel safe?
 If the users feel safe, it is likely true that they are safe.
-These mission critical facilities are often designed to be safe from multiple threats: man-made, natural, environmental, etc. If we employ the CPTED strategies of Natural Surveillance, Natural Access Control, and Territorial Reinforcement to the project from an inside-out strategy, we have now considered the full breadth of circumstances to create a positive environment.
+These mission-critical facilities are often designed to be safe from multiple threats: man-made, natural, environmental, etc. If we employ the CPTED strategies of Natural Surveillance, Natural Access Control, and Territorial Reinforcement to the project from an inside-out strategy, we have now considered the full breadth of circumstances to create a positive environment.

 CPTED is usually associated with exterior environments: parks, property edges, plazas, streetscapes, etc. Can CPTED be employed within a facility?

-CPTED strategies can be infused into the interior of facilities just as effectively as exterior.
+CPTED strategies can be infused into the interior of facilities just as effectively as the exterior.
 Natural Access Control can be integrated with various strategies such as furniture type and placement, interior architectural layouts, and openings.
 Natural surveillance can be handled by the location and type of walls, borrow lites (interior windows), and mirrors when needed.
 Territoriality can be reinforced by the measures above with intentional integration of signage and material selections.
 When considered together, the architectural design of the facility can integrate CPTED with minimal obvious signs that threat mitigation and crime prevention were the driving factors.